 Tuition Refund Policy

 Students who withdraw from the program or request a class change must notify the Director of the Argentina Summer Program in writing as early as possible.
 Students who withdraw before the first day of the summer program may receive a 100% credit of charged tuition, with the exception of the $500 non-refundable registration deposit.
 Thereafter, refund for tuition is pro-rated on a daily basis.
 After 60% of the program is completed, there is no refund.
 Program housing fees will not be refunded after May 1.

-Southwestern reserves the right to change or cancel the Summer Law Program in Argentina at any time prior to May 1.
+Southwestern reserves the right to change or cancel the Summer Program in Argentina at any time prior to May 1.
 Southwestern also reserves the right to cancel any course due to insufficient enrollment.
-Cancellation of the program or any course at a later date will only occur if necessary for reasons beyond the control of Southwestern.
-Should a program cancellation occur, the program director will use her best efforts to make arrangements for each student to attend a similar program, if the student so desires, and all money advanced by the student will be refunded within twenty (20) days after the date of cancellation.
+Cancellation of the program or any course at a later date will occur only if necessary for reasons beyond Southwestern's control.
+For cancellation that occurs after a deposit has been paid, the program director will use his best efforts to make arrangements for each student enrolled to attend a similar program, if the student so desires, and all money advanced by the student shall be refunded within twenty (20) days after the date of cancellation.
 Students who have paid a deposit or registered for the program also have the opportunity to withdraw from the program if there are changes in the course offerings or other significant aspects of the program and receive a refund of fees paid with the exception of room and board payments utilized prior to the date of withdrawal.
 In the event of cancellation, students will immediately be notified by email, phone and U.S. mail.
 This program has not been cancelled in prior years.

 Liability & Insurance